Stories of users

 léa and Gaston

-Me, Léa and Gaston, my fiance, we want to thank the Foundation for the beautiful gift it gave to us allowing to celebrate our love with familly and friends.
+I Léa, and my fiance Gaston want to thank the Foundation for the beautiful gift it gave to us allowing to celebrate our love with familly and friends.
 Thank you for the layered cake.
 Thank you for the restaurant and the stay.

 Truly, thank you for everything from the bottom of our hearts.”